cossacklabs/themis/tools/README.md

 A universal tool for testing Secure Message.

-The first argument determines the action to perform:
+The first argument determines the action to perform.
+Commands:

 - `enc`: encrypt message
-- `dec`: encrypt message
+- `dec`: decrypt message
 - `sign`: sign message
 - `verify`: verify signature

 It needs to be followed by the paths to files with a pair of private and public keys.
 Suitable keys can be generated using the **keygen_tool**.